mattcroat/joy-of-code/posts/sveltekit-authentication-using-cookies/sveltekit-authentication-using-cookies.md

 ## Securing Routes

-You might already have an idea how we're going to secure the routes from the last section.

-To check if the user is logged in we can check the `session` for `session.user`.
-If it doesn't exist it redirects to `/login` otherwise it returns the `username` from the `session`.
+To check if the user is logged in we can check the `session` for `session.user` — if it doesn't exist it redirects to `/login` otherwise it returns the `username` from the `session`.

 Create a `routes/protected/index.svelte` file.